Skip to Main Content

 Search the more academic side of Google!
 Google Scholar can find journal articles, books, government reports, technical papers, etc. Make sure to read the record carefully so that you know what type of source you have found.

-Do not pay for you find on Google Scholar.
+If prompted, do not pay for articles you find on Google Scholar.
+First, check to see if the library has access.

 If you are off campus follow these steps in Google Scholar to access any content the library owns: